christinahuangnph/parks/README.md

 # parks
-helps you choose a nearby park to visit practicing creating GUIs with Python
+helps you choose a nearby park to visit <br />
+practicing creating GUIs with Python

 # how to use